Lightning-AI/LitServe/README.md

 &nbsp;

-LitServe automatically stacks NumPy arrays and PyTorch tensors along the batch dimension before calling the `LitAPI.predict` method, and unbinds the output afterward.
+LitServe automatically stacks NumPy arrays and PyTorch tensors along the batch dimension before calling the `LitAPI.predict` method, and splits the output across requests afterward.
 You can customize this behavior by overriding the `LitAPI.batch` and `LitAPI.unbatch` methods to handle different data types.

 ```python